fchauvel/ntnu-idata2302-website/source/graphs/intro/data_structure.inc.rst

-While simple, the main downside of this scheme is that most of operations on graphs rely on linear search to find either the vertex or the edge of interest. :numref:`edge_list_code` illustrates this issue on the ``edgesFrom`` method, where we have to iterate through all the edges to find those whose source vertex match the given one.
+While simple, the main downside of this scheme is that most of operations on graphs rely on linear search to find either the vertex or the edge of interest. :numref:`graphs/intro/edge_list/code` illustrates this issue on the ``edgesFrom`` method, where we have to iterate through all the edges to find those whose source vertex match the given one.

-.. _edge_list_code:

 .. code-block:: java
    :caption: Skeleton to implement a graph using an *edge list* in Java
+   :name: graphs/intro/edge_list/code

    public class EdgeList<V, E> {